markallisongit/blog/content/posts/2024/logicapp-connect-azuresql/index.md

 # Solution

-The connection string in the Logic App **must** use the fully qualified domain name (FQDN) of the SQL Server.
+Firstly,the connection string in the Logic App **must** use the fully qualified domain name (FQDN) of the SQL Server.
 In my case, that meant including `.database.windows.net` in the server name.

-Additionally, the **System-Assigned Managed Identity** for the Azure SQL Database must be enabled at least once during the initial connection setup.
+Additionally, the **System-Assigned Managed Identity** for the Azure SQL Database must be enabled when setting up the connection.

 Once I made these changes, the connection worked.